CallMEbred/simpleBashMultitool/README.md

    ./multitool.sh
    ```

 4. **Dependencies**: The script will automatically check for required dependencies (`figlet` and `openssl`) and offer to install them using Nix if they're missing.
 If you don't have nix, the program will also offer to install it.
+You may have to run the program again to install dependencies after installing nix.

 #### Creating a macOS Application Bundle (Optional)